kej715/DtCyber/rje-station/README.md

 These applications enable users to submit batch jobs to RBF on NOS2, EI200 on NOS1, JES2 on IBM MVS, and RSCS on IBM VM/CMS.

+Furthermore, *rjews* provides a [web service API](#rjews-api) that may be used in implementing custom-built RJE applications.

 ## Installing rjecli and rjews
 Execute the following command from this directory to install the applications: